ExcaliburZero/resolution-prover/README.md

 The prover will then look for a clause that resolves with `~p`, finding `p` to resolve to `~q`.
 It will then look for a clause that resolves with `~q`, finding `~s \/ q` to resolve to `~s`.
 It will then look for a clause that resolves with `~s`, but be unable to find any, and thus begins to backtrack.

 It will then look for another clause that resolves with `~q`, finding `~t \/ q` to resolve to `~t`.
-It will then look for a clause that resolves with `~t`, finding `t` toresolve to the empty clause.
+It will then look for a clause that resolves with `~t`, finding `t` to resolve to the empty clause.
 Since the empty clause was reached, a contradiction was found and thus the goal statement must be provable.

 And indeed the following proof would yield the goal statement.